zzsi/causal-copilot/README.md

 ## Introduction

-Causal-Copilot is a LLM-oriented toolkit for **automatic causal discovery**, aiming to help researchers and data scientists identify causal relationships within real-world datasets.
+Causal-Copilot is a LLM-oriented toolkit for **automatic causal analysis**, aiming to help researchers and data scientists identify causal relationships within real-world datasets.
 Given the data, Causal-Copilot autonomously selects the best-suited causal discovery algorithm, sets up proper hyper-parameters, synthesizes the code for execution, and finally generates the easy-to-read PDF report to users.

 ---